fjkiani/coder/README.md

     *   Activate it: `source venv/bin/activate`
     *   Install dependencies: `pip install -r requirements.txt`
 3.  **Configure credentials:**
-    *   Copy `.env.example` to `.env`.
-    *   Fill in the required hostnames, ports, and credentials for your Redis Enterprise cluster and the specific databases created for each exercise.
+    *   Create a `.env` file and set hosts, ports, and credentials for your Redis Enterprise cluster and the specific databases created for each exercise.
 4.  **Execute the scripts:**
     *   `python src/exercise_1.py`
     *   `python src/exercise_2.py setup` to create resources.